If you’ve been feeling guilty because your crockpot is gathering dust, you’ll love these unusual uses for a slow cooker.

-Fill it 3/4 of the way with water, add a couple tablespoons of baking soda and a few drops of your favorite essential oil, then turn it on high and leave it uncovered.
+Fill it 3/4 of the way with water, add a couple of tablespoons of baking soda and a few drops of your favorite essential oils.
+Turn it on HIGH and leave it uncovered.
 The steam will waft fragrance throughout your house.
 No essential oils on hand?
-Toss in apple and orange peels, a few cloves and some cinnamon sticks instead!
+Toss in cinnamon sticks, star anise and whole cloves, or even some apple and orange peels.

-Make new candles from your old ones: We all have those old bits of candles that are lopsided or have odd holes burned through one side.
-Rather than toss them in the trash, toss them in the crockpot instead.
-After they’ve melted, fish out the old wicks and gather your heatproof containers.
-Tie a wick on a pencil laid across the container’s rim and let the other end dangle into the empty container.
-Carefully ladle the melted wax into the container, being careful not to disturb the wick, and let cool.
+To rehab old candles dump them in the lined crockpot and turn it on LOW.
+After the wax melts, fish out the old wick and gather your heatproof containers.
+Tie a weighted candle wick (Amazon $9.69) on a pencil laid across the container’s rim and let the other end dangle into the empty container.
+Carefully ladle the melted wax into the container without disturbing the wick and let cool.
 Voila, new candles!

 4. Dye fabrics and yarn: Got a black t-shirt that’s looking gray, or some other fabric or yarn you’d like to dye?
 Your slow cooker can do it without making a horrible mess!